Bio

 In recent years I began to assemble a digital home recording studio.
 I use this to compose the songs as well as to make multi-track recordings.
 Between the small footprint of a laptop computer and tiny sound interface boxes, with the rest done with software, it's really quite remarkable the quality of recording that can be done right at home now.

+I currently play and compose with a Washburn nylon string guitar, and use an Alesis 76-key QS7 synth.
+But in recording mode, I enjoy the EZKeys software by Toontrack, and Session Guitarist Picked Acoustic software by Native Instruments.
+I term the method of composing with these software tools, as "computer-assisted composing" of guitar and piano, and it has truly been a game-changer for me in recent years.
 On the flip-side: I love the tech, but I hate to be both the sound engineer and the artist at the same time, as well as this website work!
-But..... here I am at present, managing the music I've created.
-Some tunes were written as long as 40+ years ago and just now getting recorded!
-I'm grateful that I finally have within my grasp the means to record them now, and to show my Dad that I may not have made music my day job, but I still made it my life..... !
+But..... here I am at present, managing the music I've created and keeping the website as current as I can.
+Some tunes were written as long as 45+ years ago and are just recently getting recorded!
+I'm grateful that I finally have within my grasp the means to record them now, and to show my family that I may not have made music my day job, but I still made it my life..... !
 Play on!